mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-Creates a new stage: computes all fields of *application* and its base applications, except those key-values pair specified explicitly.
+Creates a new stage: computes all properties of *application* and its base applications, except those key-values pair specified explicitly.
 The resulting values are passed to Helm to install the chart of the applications.

 *name* specifies the name for new stages.
 It must contain only lower case ascii characters or digit or dashes, it's